dfwlab/NAFLD_keystone/demo/README.md

-Please open the demo.ipyn to view the protocal of demo dataset.
+Please open the "demo.ipynb" to view the protocal of demo dataset.